CLAUSE 4 – CONTEXT OF THE ORGANISATION

 LLL designs, develops, assembles, transports, installs, commissions, and maintains lift controllers and associated items for passenger and goods liﬁs.
 It also arranges transportation of the ﬁnished product to the Asian market.
 Approximately 20% of the site is taken up by the Prospect Heights Factory, of which the ground ﬂoor is entirely occupied by the assembly and materials storage areas including ﬁnished product.
 There is very little space to spare, and stores on site are kept to a minimum, relying on ‘just in time (lean)’ delivery of materials.
 First ﬂoor offices contain production administration, Sales & Purchasing, Executive functions, and staff canteen facilities.
 A separate R&D testing laboratory for developing controllers and switchgear is also present.

-Occasionally work is carried out over the weekends, mainly for maintenance or to accommodate extra work for urgent, complex or large orders.
+Occasionally work is carried out over the weekends, mainly for maintenance or to accommodate extra work for urgent, complex, or large orders.
 Key components are bought into the company; frames are cut to size, electronic printed circuit boards (PCB’s) are designed; PCB boards are made by an outsourced supplier, and then populated; inserted into cabinets; moved to the test areas; tested; packaged and sent to site for either installation by subcontractor or installation by LLL installation team.
 In addition, research and development of electronic controllers take place within established test areas; as does bespoke design and population of printed circuit boards.
-The organization hopes to corner the market with their unique design for controllers and therefore the R&D function is critical to their business success.
+The organization hopes to corner the market with its unique design for controllers and therefore the R&D function is critical to their business success.
 The key steps in the manufacturing process are:

 - Designers or technical sales gather key performance data for the desired product.
 This is passed to the production players who determine the through-put into the production department and associated delivery dates.